davebraze/OtoP-2/readme.md

  	  * ITER: number of total iterations.
 Default value is 50000

  	  * REP: iterations for recording the results; default value is 1000

  	  * SAMP: sampling method (0: liner; 1: logarithm-like).
 If SAMP is set to 1, REP is no longer useful.
 Default value is 0

  	  * MET: method for determining which phonemen matches the
-         activation: 0: based on the smallest vector-based Euclidean distance between the output and the phoneme; 1, based on whether the bit differences between the output and the phonemen are all within certain threshold (VTHRES).
+         activation: 0: use the smallest vector-based Euclidean distance between the output and the phoneme; 1, determines whether the bit differences between the output and the phonemen are all within certain threshold (VTHRES).
 Default value is 0

  	  * VTHRES: if MET is 1, the bit difference threshold for determining which phoneme matches the activation.
 Default value is 0.5

 2. Using shell script, put SerRunLoc.sh into the same folder with the exe file, para.txt, phon.txt, and trainexp_full.txt.
 On-screen outputs will be stored in *.log files.

    This way of running allows user to set up a number of runs each having a different random seed.
 The computer will start each run serially, and store the results in the corresponding subfolders (1 to N, N is the number of runs preset).

    type: `sh SerRunLoc.sh NUM ITER REP SAMP MET VTHRES`

 	* NUM: number of runs to be conducted, each using a different random seed;

 	* The other parameters are the same as above and optional.

 ## Yale HPC

     On-screen outputs as in the first way of running will be stored in *.log files.

 ### Using Grace